-Former architect William Stout started selling European design books from his apartment in the 1970s.
-Today, his bi-level store offers more than 20,000 titles spanning architecture, urban planning, art and design (industrial, landscape, interior, furniture, graphic and beyond), dramatically backed by lipstick-red accent walls.
-Artists and design professionals pore over the art, typography and graphic design tomes downstairs; design lovers and lay people sigh in envy as they flip through shelter porn on the upper level.
-The tomes here are pricey—many run to $50 and up—but are akin to objets d’ art themselves.
+For 20 years, William Stout has been the bookstore design junkies go to for their fix.
+Stout, a former architect himself, started out selling European design books from his apartment.
+Through the years, his shop has doubled a salon of sorts for the creative community; Stout seems to know every architect in town.
+The bi-level store offers over 20,000 titles spanning architecture, urban planning, art, and design (industrial, landscape, interior, furniture, graphic, and beyond), dramatically backed by lipstick-red accent walls.
+Artists and design professionals pour over the art, typography, and graphic design tomes downstairs; design lovers and lay people sigh in envy as they flip through shelter porn on the upper level.
+The tomes here are pricey—many run $50 and up—but are akin to objets d’ art themselves.